 One or more workflows (WDLs)

-If you clone a workspace that already contains workflows (see Showcase workspaces in the Library), these tools will be in your copy.
-If the Workflows tab of your workspace is empty, you can import workflows from the Terra library (code and workflows section).
+If you clone a workspace that already contains workflows (see Featured Workspaces in the Library), these tools will be in your copy of that workspace.
+If the Workflows tab of your workspace is empty, you can import workflows from the code and workflows section of the Terra Library.

 Input data